peterkhe1999/CheatSheet/OSCP/README.md

 ## Pass the Hash

-The Pass the Hash (PtH) technique allows an attacker to authenticate to a remote system or service using a user's NTLM hash instead of the associated plaintext password.
+This technique allows an attacker to authenticate to a remote system or service using a user's NTLM hash instead of the associated plaintext password.

 Tools: PsExec from Metasploit, Passing-the-hash toolkit, and Impacket.

-Most tools that are built to abuse PtH can be leveraged to start a Windows service (for example, cmd.exe or an instance of PowerShell) and communicate with it using **Named Pipes**.
+Most tools that are built to abuse PtH can be leveraged to start a Windows service (e.g., cmd.exe or an instance of PowerShell) and communicate with it using **Named Pipes**.
 This is done using the **Service Control Manager** API.

 Unless we want to gain remote code execution, PtH does not need to create a Windows service for any other usage, such as accessing an SMB share.

 Similar to PsExec, this technique requires an SMB connection through the firewall (commonly port 445) and the Windows **File and Printer Sharing** feature to be enabled.
-These requirements are common in internal enterprise environments.

-This lateral movement technique also requires the admin share called **ADMIN$** to be available.
-In order to establish a connection to this share, the attacker must present valid credentials with local administrative permissions. => requires local administrative rights.
+This technique also requires the admin share called **ADMIN$** to be available and local administrative rights.

 This method works for Active Directory domain accounts and the built-in local **administrator** account.
 However, due to the 2014 security update, this technique can not be used to authenticate as any other local admin account.